smXplorer/AlliGator/docs/source/alligator-image-profile-window.rst

 The computed profile will contain *L* values, which will each represent the average along a perpendicular segment of length *W* (1-pixel wide).
 The only exception is the intensity profile, which will represent the sum of the pixels' intensities along the perpendicular segment.
+Note that the profile will always be measureed along the longest axis of the rectangle.
+The direction of the profile can be inferred from the label of the Profile Graph.

 As usual, if a pixel has been rejected from analysis, it will be excluded from this averaging.
 If all pixels along a segment are rejected, that average is not